5 nm process: Commercialization

 In December 2021, TSMC announced a new member of its "5 nm" process family designed for HPC applications: N4X.
 The process featured optimized transistor design and structures, reduced resistance and capacitance of targeted metal layers and high-density MiM capacitors.
 The process was expected at that time to offer up to 15% higher performance vs N5 (or up to 4% vs N4P) at 1.2 V and supply voltage in excess of 1.2 V. TSMC, at that time, said that they expected N4X to enter risk production by the first half of 2023.

 In June 2022, Intel presented some details about the Intel 4 process (known as "7 nm" before renaming in 2021): the company's first process to use EUV, 2x higher transistor density compared to Intel 7 (known as "10 nm" ESF (Enhanced Super Fin) before the renaming), use of cobalt-clad copper for the finest five layers of interconnect, 21.5% higher performance at iso power or 40% lower power at iso frequency at 0.65 V compared to Intel 7 etc. Intel's first product to be fabbed on Intel 4 was Meteor Lake, powered on in Q2 2022 and scheduled for shipping in 2023.
 Intel 4 has contacted gate pitch of 50 nm, both fin and minimum metal pitch of 30 nm, and library height of 240 nm.
 Metal-insulator-metal capacitance was increased to 376 fF/μm², roughly 2x compared to Intel 7.
 The process was optimized for HPC applications and supported voltage from <0.65 V to >1.3 V. WikiChip's transistor density estimate for Intel 4 was 123.4 Mtr./mm², 2.04x from 60.5 Mtr./mm² for Intel 7.
 However, high-density SRAM cell had scaled only by 0.77x (from 0.0312 to 0.024 μm²) and high-performance cell by 0.68x (from 0.0441 to 0.03 μm²) compared to Intel 7.

 On 27 September 2022, AMD officially launched their Ryzen 7000 series of central processing units, based on the TSMC N5 process and Zen 4 microarchitecture.
 Zen 4 marked the first utilization of the 5 nm process for x86-based desktop processors.
 In December 2022 AMD also launched the Radeon RX 7000 series of graphics processing units based on RDNA 3, which also used the TSMC N5 process.

 On 26 August 2024 IBM introduced their Telum II processor, based on Samsung's 5 nm process.

+On 11 December 2025, TechInsights announced that after analyzing the Kirin 9030 processor that powers Huawei's Mate 80 Pro Max smartphone, it has confirmed that the Kirin 9030 is manufactured using SMIC's N+3 process, a "scaled evolution" of SMIC's 7 nm class process and indicates that SMIC is approaching "true 5 nm-equivalent node without EUV lithography."